ericmoritz/fp/README.md

 All generators defined in `fp` start with an "i" to tell you than it lazily operates over an iterable.
-These generators all take an iterator as there final argument to enable the use of p() to produce partials in functional compositions.
+These generators all take an iterator as there final argument to enable the use of p() to produce partials to be used in functional compositions.